Onixaz/picamera-h264-web-streaming/README.md

 # Picamera h264 Web Streaming
 Demo of h264 live streaming from Raspberry Pi using Python and Broadway.js.

-[Broadway.js](https://github.com/mbebenita/Broadway) is an amazing JavaScript h264 decoder which can decode raw h264 produced by [PiCamera](https://github.com/waveform80/picamera).
-This allows 720p real time (~ 100ms latency) video streaming to a web browser even from Raspberry Pi Zero!
+[Broadway.js](https://github.com/mbebenita/Broadway) is a JavaScript h264 decoder which can decode raw h264 produced by [PiCamera](https://github.com/waveform80/picamera).
+This allows 720p real time video streaming to a web browser even from Raspberry Pi Zero!

 ### Demo usage